Golden Sweet & Sour Fried Chicken Bowl

 • 2 bell peppers (diced)

-• 1 341 ml can of pineapple tidbits (fully drained)
+• 1 341 ml can of pineapple tidbits (with juice set asude for sauce)

 Dairy